frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 ### Problem 1: declarative and dynamic contexts: is my element ready to be displayed?

+This problem is only applicable to custom elements and not to Shadow DOMs linked to non-custom elements.
 Consider the following avatar custom element.
 Its shadow DOM is created declaratively.

 ```html
 <style type="module" specifier="fw-avatar">...</style>